radius-project/design-notes/recipe/2024-01-support-private-terraform-repository.md

 templatePath: "git::https://{username}:{PERSONAL_ACCESS_TOKEN}@example.com.com/test-private-repo.git?ref=v1.2.0"
 ```

 Since adding sensitive information like tokens to the terraform configuration files which may be stored in version control can pose security issues.
-So use different ways to store the github credentials.
+So we could use different ways to store the github credentials.

 Option 1 : Using Git Credential Store